marscoin/marscoin/doc/build-unix.md

 	sudo apt-get install libboost-all-dev

+for Ubuntu 18

  db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
  You can add the repository using the following command:

         sudo add-apt-repository ppa:bitcoin/bitcoin
         sudo apt-get update

+also for Ubuntu 18 you may need to downgrade openssl-dev
+	sudo apt autoremove openssl-dev
+	sudo apt-get install libssl1.0-dev

  Ubuntu 12.04 and later have packages for libdb5.1-dev and libdb5.1++-dev, but using these will break binary wallet compatibility, and is not recommended.